 Readership & Community

-SocialMatchbox.com is supported thanks to sponsors, job listing revenue, proceeds from recommended book purchases, and advertising revenue generated through banner ads displayed on the job listings page.
+SocialMatchbox.com is supported thanks to sponsors, job listing revenue, and advertising revenue.
 Our annual revenue is around $25-30k which goes into events facility rentals, event catering, event awards (e.g. trophies), event equipment rental (e.g. special lighting used for on site interviews), event post production (e.g. video editing), web hosting, and miscellaneous operating costs.
 If we have money left over at the end of the year we buy dinner for event volunteers to thank them for their hard work.
-In 2011 and 2012 we are planning to add a series of enhancements to the site and would like to add some freelance reporters to the mix – these are wish list items, but if you would like to help underwrite these efforts we would like to talk to you.
+When things get really busy for us we have hired part time and freelance help to keep things on the tracks.
+In 2014 we are planning to update the look and feel of the site, make improvements to the job board (and maybe even have a related event), and would like to add some freelance reporters to the mix.
+If you would like to help underwrite these efforts we would like to talk to you.
+Send us a note via email@example.com today.
 One day we might make a profit off of the event or the blog, but that is not our objective at this time…we like our day jobs and this is a hobby.

 Advertising & Sponsorships

-If you would like to Advertise on SocialMatchbox.com or Sponsor a Social Matchbox event send a note to firstname.lastname@example.org with your name, organization, a quick summary of your objective and daytime contact information – if your there is a fit we will be in touch.
-We occasionally get a good write-up in the paper and by a few decent bloggers.
+If you would like to Advertise on SocialMatchbox.com or Sponsor a Social Matchbox event send a note to firstname.lastname@example.org with your name, organization, a quick summary of your objective and daytime contact information – if there is a fit we will be in touch.
+Our events occasionally get a write-up in the paper and by a few decent bloggers for us, but the coverage is usually directed toward startups and startup founders who need it more than our event does.
 A few people tell us that we put on the East Coast equivalent of Tech Crunch 50.
 While we are not that big of a deal, we do have a really solid following and can help you get in front of some really influential people here in DC, MD, and VA.

 2009-2010 – The SocialMatchbox team has been quoted in stories, but has focused on putting the spotlight on presenter companies, alumni, where the focus should be.
 This has happened in large part due to the fact that SocialMatchbox.com has become a bit more of a journalistic endeavor than a project seeking publicity.